 “After someone signs up for our newsletter we send our new subscriber a series of emails containing our best blog posts and gated guides.
 We segment subscribers based on their biggest challenges (they answer this question when subscribing) so our emails are well-targeted and relevant.”

-Tabitha Oneill from BNC Systems explains how valuable emailing posts can be when it comes to getting their brand in front of the right leads at the right time.
+Tabitha Oneill from BNC Systems explains how valuable emailing blog posts can be when it comes to getting their brand in front of the right leads at the right time.

 “Blog and email are two very low-cost tools we use to bring in new deals.
 Sometimes they help with staying in contact with leads that have gone cold.
 Sometimes they reach people who previously refused to answer our phone calls.
 By demonstrating our knowledge, expertise, and value, we turn really cold leads into warm leads.”

-Improving Open and Click-through Rates
+Improving Open and Click-Through Rates

 It’s important to track your open and click-through rates, so that you can monitor which subject lines, topics and copy have the most impact on your readers.
 Be sure to record all of these details so that you can keep doing what works and discard what doesn’t.
-After you’ve implemented tracking and refine what works, you should start to see constant improvement with open and click-through rates when emailing out your blog posts.
+After you’ve implemented tracking and refine what works, you should start to see constant improvement with open and click-through rates when emailing blog posts.

 Dolores Hirschmann from Masters in Clarity recommends “…having short emails that link to the blog, short teaser videos, and teaser copy” to engage and intrigue readers, and ultimately entice them to click-through to the blog posts.